V3-Alliance/HubZero_puppet/doc/duplicity_notes.md

 export SWIFT_AUTHVERSION="2"
 ```

+Bear in mind in the following that `duplicity` should be the name of the swift container...
 To list current files in swift: `/usr/local/bin/duplicity list-current-files swift://duplicity`
 To backup  files to   swift: `/usr/local/bin/duplicity /mnt/backup/ swift://duplicity`
 To restore files from swift: `/usr/local/bin/duplicity swift://duplicity /mnt/backup`